 Example.
 Let’s say that a person stumbles out of a bar, attracting the attention of a patrol officer, who then discovers a single bag of marijuana in the person’s jacket pocket weighing approximately one ounce.
 The person has about 7 dollars in cash, a receipt for a bar tab, a small pipe, and a cell phone with no relevant text messages or voice mails.
 The quantity alone would constitute grounds under the Virginia Code for a charge of felony possession with intent to distribute.
 However, the small amount of money, combined with the smoking device and the placement of the marijuana in a single bag, are all factors indicating the marijuana was being held for personal use.
 The person did not have large sums of money, a firearm, multiple baggies or any communications typically related to drug dealing.
 While the government may file charges of possession with intent to distribute, the prosecutors would probably be limited to actually proving only a case of simple possession.

-The criminal lawyers at Livesay & Myers, P.C. represent clients throughout Fairfax, Manassas, Prince William County, Fredericksburg, Stafford, Spotsylvania, Alexandria, Arlington and all of Northern Virginia on drug charges of all types, including charges of simple possession of marijuana and possession with the intent to distribute.
+Livesay & Myers, P.C. has a team of criminal lawyers in Manassas, Fairfax, Fredericksburg and Leesburg, Virginia.
+We defend clients against drug charges of all types, including charges of simple possession of marijuana and possession with the intent to distribute.
 If you or a loved one face a drug charge, contact us to schedule your free consultation with a Virginia drug crimes defense attorney today.